 Castle Leod, Seat of the Clan Mackenzie – this beautiful castle is steeped in history and has been home to the Chief of the Clan Mackenzie and his family for the last 500 years.
 This is the real Castle Leoch (not the filming location).
-Please note that if your tour happens to fall on the same day as one of Castle Leod’s Open Days (there are 25 Open Days per year, but dates won’t be known until 2021), the admission fee is not included in the tour price, but we would highly recommend paying the small cost of enjoying a tour inside.
+Please note that if your tour happens to fall on the same day as one of Castle Leod’s Open Days, the admission fee is not included in the tour price, but we would highly recommend paying the small cost of enjoying a tour inside.
 Usually, we walk up the beautiful tree-lined drive to see the Castle from the outside.

 Glen Ord Distillery was founded by the Clan Mackenzie.
 You can enjoy a whisky tasting if you wish to (the price of the tasting is not included in your tour), or just browse the shop and explore the exhibition.
 If you’ve come all the way to Scotland, why not enjoy a wee dram…